family

 ADVERTISEMENT

-Kruszewski said Høiby was cooperative during police questioning and confirmed the charges include one count of rape involving intercourse, two counts of rape without intercourse, four counts of sexual assault and two counts of bodily harm.
+Speaking earlier, Police Attorney Kruszewski said Høiby was cooperative during police questioning.
+He confirmed the most serious charges include one count of rape involving intercourse, two counts of rape without intercourse, four counts of sexual assault and two counts of bodily harm.

 "I cannot go into further detail about the number of victims in the case beyond confirming that it is a double-digit number," he said.